isildur-g/vectorscan-build-on-netbsd/README.md

 export CXX="/usr/pkg/gcc12/bin/g++"
 ```

-In FreeBSD similarly, you might want to install a different compiler.
+In FreeBSD the default compiler is clang.
+If you want to use gcc, it is recommended
-If you want to use gcc, it is recommended to use gcc12.
+to use gcc12 and avoid gcc13, especially in FreeBSD/ppc.
 You will also, as in NetBSD, need to install cmake, sqlite, boost and ragel packages.
 Using the example of gcc12 from pkg:
 installing the desired compiler: